Coleridge-Initiative/big-data-and-social-science/docs/08-TextChapter.md

 forms dependent on the syntactic structure with limited change of their original meaning.
 For example, the word "system" morphologically has a plural "systems" or an adjective "systematic."
-All these words are semantically similar and---for many tasks---should be treated the same.
+All these words are semantically similar and&mdash;for many tasks&mdash;should be treated the same.
 For example, if a document has the word "system" occurring three times, "systems" once, and "systematic" twice, one can assume that the word "system" with similar meaning and morphological structure can cover all